Trust Management for Internet of Things: A Systematic Literature Review: Background

 \subsection{Attacks}

-Based on the examined literature an IoT node can perform the attacks presented in Table \ref{tab:acategories}.
-An attack can be trust related or belong to a different layer of the IoT architecture.
+Based on the examined literature, an IoT node can perform the attacks presented in Table \ref{tab:acategories}.
+An attack can be trust-related or belong to a different layer of the IoT architecture.

-In an IoT system using a Trust Management technique where the nodes are evaluated, the trust level of the node plays an important role to their image.
+In an IoT system using a trust management technique where the nodes are evaluated, the trust level of the node plays an important role in their image.
 A node with a good trust level can have multiple collaborators and influence in the system.
-Hence, we are concerned with trust related attacks.
-First we are going to elaborate on this kind of attacks, identified so far in the literature \cite{GUO20171,Saeed}:
+Hence, we are concerned with trust-related attacks.
+First, we are going to elaborate on these kinds of attacks, identified so far in the literature \cite{GUO20171,Saeed}:

-\begin{itemize} \item \textit{Bad mouthing attacks (BMA):} A malicious node can provide bad recommendations for a honest node, trying to ruin its reputation.
-The goal of this attack is to lower the reputation of a honest node. \item \textit{Ballot stuffing attacks (BSA):} A malicious node is providing good recommendations for other malicious nodes.
-The goal of this attack is to increase the trust level of other malicious nodes, thus increasing their influence in the network. \item \textit{Self promoting attacks (SPA):} A malicious node can provide good recommendations for itself in order to increase its influence in the network. \item \textit{Opportunistic service attacks (OSA):} A malicious node can provide good service to gain high trust level and then cooperate with other malicious node to perform bad mouthing and ballot stuffing attacks. \item \textit{On-Off attacks (OOA):} A malicious node can provide sometimes bad services and sometimes good services.
-With this attack a node is avoiding to be labeled as an untrustworthy node. \end{itemize}
+\begin{itemize} \item \textit{Bad mouthing attacks (BMA):} A malicious node can provide bad recommendations for an honest node, trying to ruin its reputation.
+The goal of this attack is to lower the reputation of an honest node. \item \textit{Ballot stuffing attacks (BSA):} A malicious node is providing good recommendations for other malicious nodes.
+The goal of this attack is to increase the trust level of other malicious nodes, thus increasing their influence in the network. \item \textit{Self-promoting attacks (SPA):} A malicious node can provide good recommendations for itself to increase its influence in the network. \item \textit{Opportunistic service attacks (OSA):} A malicious node can provide good service to gain a high trust level and then cooperate with other malicious nodes to perform bad-mouthing and ballot-stuffing attacks. \item \textit{On-Off attacks (OOA):} A malicious node can provide sometimes bad and sometimes good services.
+With this attack, a node avoids being labeled as an untrustworthy node. \end{itemize}

-In the scope of this paper we are also going to discuss the following types of attacks mentioned in the literature included in this survey:
+In the scope of this paper, we are also going to discuss the following types of attacks mentioned in the literature included in this survey:

-\begin{itemize} \item \textit{Eclipse attack (EA):} In this type of attack the malicious node isolates the victim from the rest of the network \cite{DEDE}.
+\begin{itemize} \item \textit{Eclipse attack (EA):} In this type of attack, the malicious node isolates the victim from the rest of the network \cite{DEDE}.

-\item \textit{Node Capture attack (NCA):} This type of attack is targeting the physical devices of IoT, in terms of communication links, fake data input, etc. \cite{KUMAR2021}
+\item \textit{Node Capture attack (NCA):} This type of attack targets the physical devices of the IoT, in terms of communication links, fake data input, etc. \cite{KUMAR2021}